 By additionally enabling these tools, the coding efficiency improvements are increased to about 38% for SDR constraint set 1, 30% for SDR constraint set 2, 33% for HDR (PSNR), and 36% for 360° (E2E WS-PSNR) are obtained.
+These results are achieved at decoder run time of about 700-800% of the HM decoder run time (100-120% JEM decoder run time).

 Fraunhofer HHI submitted two sets of bitstreams.
 Both sets of bitstreams use the same bitstream syntax and decoding process.
 The only difference is that for one set of bitstreams, the perceptually optimized QP adaptation (QPA) described in sec.
 3.1.11.1 was used.
 For the other set of bitstreams, the same QP setting as for the anchors was used (fixed QP for SDR and 360°, Sharp delta QP for HDR).